-While the cast of Escape Room 2 go up against the shadowy Minos Corporation, who build deadly escape rooms, for the pleasure of sadistic rich folks, those trying their hand at the rooms designed by Creativearts.co.uk will find themselves in a thickly-plotted mystery, taking on a mysterious supervillain of their own.
+While the cast of Escape Room 2 go up against the shadowy Minos Corporation, who build deadly escape rooms, for the pleasure of sadistic rich folks, those trying their hand at the escape rooms designed by Creativearts.co.uk will find themselves in a thickly-plotted mystery, taking on a mysterious supervillain of their own.

 Dark Master's rooms include a jungle adventure, which participants say is, "just like being in an Indiana Jones movie".
 Players must use their wits, teamwork, and problem-solving skills to take down a mysterious master criminal.

-"The jungle was so much fun to create," says Dave Bamforth – a designer from Creativearts.co.uk.
+"The jungle was so much fun to create," says Dave Bamforth – an escape room designer from Creativearts.co.uk.
 "It's genuinely like being lost in a real tropical forest, complete with creeping vines, trees, sounds and smell effects.
 There's countless dangerous plants and tricks, including a 6-foot Venus fly trap, and an ancient temple to explore.
 Guests have to assemble a boat and sail through a winding underground river, which they access from a cave behind a waterfall –they paddle through a winding cave, lit only by candles and artificial fireflies.
 It's been so good to see how amazing the early reviews of that room are."

 Other games include "Shamley's" – a haunted, derelict toyshop, and "One Wing" - a flight to the villain's last known location, courtesy of an under-budget airline (with an alarming tendency to send planes plummeting from the sky).